-Photographer, painter, sculptor, stage designer, graphic designer, exhibition designer, and one-time opera director, Chargesheimer was born Karl Hargesheimer in 1924 in Cologne where he lived most of his life.
-His studies of photography and design at university were cut short with the outbreak of WWII.
+Chargesheimer was born Karl Hargesheimer in 1924 in Cologne where he lived most of his life.
+His study of photography and graphic design at university were cut short with the outbreak of WWII.
 He was opposed to the War and successfully avoided military service.
 In 1948 he joined a professional artists' union and he changed his name to Chargesheimer, a contraction of his given name.